-Exceptionally, for fiscal year ended March 31, 2014, the Corporation used adjusted net income, which excludes acquisition-related costs and restructuring charges net of taxes, to assess its financial performance.
+For fiscal years ended March 31, 2015 and 2014, the Corporation used adjusted net income, which excludes nonrecurring charges, net of taxes, to assess its financial performance.
 This financial measure is not prescribed by IFRS.
 However, the Corporation's management considers these metrics to be useful information to assist in evaluating the Corporation's profitability, liquidity and ability to generate funds to finance its operations and capital investment needs.

-The Human Resources Committee has concluded that it would be seriously prejudicial to the Corporation's interests to publicly disclose the level of performance that is associated with threshold, target and maximum achievement for each performance measure of the annual incentive compensation, namely.
-Net Income, Rona and Operating Income.
+The Human Resources Committee has concluded that it would be seriously prejudicial to the Corporation's interests to publicly disclose the level of performance that is associated with threshold, target and maximum achievement for each performance measure of the annual incentive compensation, namely: Net Income, Rona and Operating Income.
 The levels of these metrics could be used by competitors to infer conclusions about confidential strategic priorities of the Corporation.
 In addition, the disclosure of these metrics may generate confusion with the financial guidance provided to shareholders in the Corporation's annual and quarterly earnings releases.
 The targets are intended to be challenging - neither impossible nor easy to achieve.

-The Corporation's achievement of financial objectives and performance as a whole and per product line for the fiscal year ended March 31, 2014 ranged from 26.75% to 113.59%, and from 101.75% to 107.00% for the Named Executives.
+The Corporation's achievement of financial objectives and performance as a whole and per product line for the fiscal year ended March 31, 2015 ranged from 0 % to 148 %, and from 113 % to 134 % for the Named Executives.

 Finally, the executive officers and key employees' bonus will be calculated based on the individual performance; from 80% for "below expectations" to 120% for "outstanding contribution".
-The Human Resources Committee may, from time to time, exercise its discretion to allow that the annual incentive compensation otherwise payable in accordance with the Corporation's policies be varied on the overall performance of the Corporation and exceptional market conditions.
+The Human Resources Committee may, from time to time, exercise its discretion to allow that the annual incentive compensation otherwise payable in accordance with the Corporation's policies be adjusted to better reflect the overall performance of the Corporation and exceptional market conditions.
 The Human Resources Committee also reserves the right to recommend to the Board to waive minimum requirements for the annual incentive compensation when exceptional strategic achievements that could increase the long-term value of the Corporation are realized during the year.

-Based on its review, the Human Resources Committee approved the following individual payout factor for each of the following Named Executives in connection with payment of the short term incentive to be paid to each of them:
+Based on its review, the Human Resources Committee approved the following individual payout factor for each of the following Named Executives in connection with payment of the short term incentive to each of them:

 Named Executives Individual Payout Factor

-Gilles Labbé 120%
+Gilles Labbé 101%

-Réal Bélanger 115%
+Réal Bélanger 103%

-Stéphane Arsenault 120%
+Stéphane Arsenault 110%

-Martin Brassard 126%
+Martin Brassard 129%

-Gaétan Roy 110%
+Michael Meshay 138%

-Accordingly, based on the Human Resources Committee's assessment of the fiscal 2014 corporate objectives and on the individual performance for the fiscal year ended March 31, 2014, the following Annual Incentive Compensation, will be paid in fiscal year 2015 to each Named Executive:
+Accordingly, based on the Human Resources Committee's assessment of the fiscal 2015 corporate objectives and on the individual performance for the fiscal year ended March 31, 2015, the following Annual Incentive Compensation, will be paid in fiscal year 2016 to each Named Executive: